Furong-Huang/Trello-postman-tests/README.md

 Running a Trello collection from a Git repository with Jenkins

-It also need to register Trello account in order to get trelloKey and trelloToken which can be set in environement variables.
+It also need to register Trello account in order to get trelloKey and trelloToken which can be set in Trello Env.postman_environment.json.

 Configurate Jenkin:
 Source Code Management: choose Git and paste https://github.com/Furong-Huang/Trello-postman-tests.git in Repository URL